You’re getting ready for your new baby. How about your dog?

 Does your dog protect his food or toys?
 Is your dog ever

 Changing those behviors and teaching your dog new, baby

 friendly skills before baby arrives will make sure the transition is

-young chldren, it's important to help him learn now, before baby
+or young chldren, it's important to help him learn now, before

 I will show you simple, effective, positive ways of training that are fun for both you and your dog, so he enjoys learning new behaviors and dropping the old ones.
 And you can relax about bringing your precious baby home, with a plan for introducing dog and baby.

 Our rescue mutt has always had some behaviors that were annoying, such as jumping up, going wild when we had visitors, and barking for attention.
 We lived with these things for years, but when we found we were expecting our first baby, we knew we had to get a handle on Rusty’s unruly behaviors.
 We called The Canine-Kid Connection because Jane’s training helps families prepare their dogs for a new baby.
 Jane taught us many ways that we could help Rusty calm down and be more responsive to us after our baby came home.
 She also helped us learn how to safely introduce our new baby to him.
 We feel so much more relaxed now because of our time with Jane!

 —GW, El Cerrito

 How will you introduce your new baby to your dog?